lightdee/NCAA-cfb-scraper/README.md

 NCAA College Football Scraper
 ==============================
+If you just want the data (1998-2018), just grab cfb-clean.csv or cfb-elo.csv (if you also want ELO data).

 To Scrape and clean college football scores for as far back as 19XX, do the following:
 You need the following metadata files: